comparebasic/caneka/README.md

 - [programs](/artifact/src/programs/): Any programs that ship with the source will be in this folder, presently [tests](artifact/src/programs/tests) is the only meaningful program in this folder.
-- [deprecated](/artifact/src/deprecated/): some features have not been moved over since the new base was written and can be found in the deprecated folder.
-All of these features will eventually move to the `ext` folder.

 see [caneka.org](https://caneka.org) for more details.